Top 10 Missionary Schools to Attend

 On one end of the missionary training spectrum, the opportunities for professionals interested in sharing their knowledge and experience continue to grow.
 On the other end, students examining their options for education and training also have plenty of choices.

-1. Bethany Global University.
+1. Bethany Global University

-The unique feature of Bethany Global is that missions and ministry are its only focus.
+The unique feature of Bethany Global University is that missions and ministry are its only focus.
 Located in Bloomington, Minnesota, students work in ministry-related jobs rather than pay tuition (though room and board are still required).
 The highlight of the school’s program is a “Global Internship” for every student.
 This internship focuses on language studies, cultural immersion, and practical ministry experience.
 Students also raise support for the internship, but the school provides resources to assist in that process, including prerequisite classes on strategic planning and raising support.

-2. Appalachian Bible College.
+2. Appalachian Bible College

 Located in Hope, West Virginia, Appalachian Bible College has been training ministry leaders for more than seven decades.
 While the school does charge tuition fees, scholarships and financial aid make the education more reasonable.
 ABS is an accredited institution and provides cross-cultural experiences.
 Its foundational degree is in Bible and Theology, but most students actually earn double majors that integrate other ministry areas.
 The missions major comes with a variety of emphases, including aviation, international studies, and healthcare fields.

-3. Grand Canyon University.
+3. Grand Canyon University

-Located in Phoenix, Arizona, Grand Canyon is one of the larger schools with a missions-related program in the nation.
+Located in Phoenix, Arizona, Grand Canyon University is one of the largest schools with a missions-related program in the nation.
 The school has about 70,000 students, including many who study online.
 GCU offers a bachelor’s degree in Christian Studies with an emphasis on Global Ministry, and this degree is available both on campus or online.
 The school also has a College of Nursing and Health Care for students looking to integrate missions into a medical career.

-4. Liberty University.
+4. Liberty University

 Founded in 1971 in Lynchburg, Virginia, Liberty University is considered the largest Christian university in the world.
 And, like Grand Canyon University, LU has significant online opportunities.
 Liberty currently offers undergraduate and master’s degrees in Global Studies.
 This degree is available online and on campus and includes a semester-long Global Studies internship, an emphasis on language studies, and missions-based research projects.
 For those interested in medical missions, Liberty also has an undergraduate pre-med degree and nursing degrees at the bachelor’s, master’s, and doctoral levels.

-5. Moody Bible Institute.
+5. Moody Bible Institute

 For more than a century, Moody Bible Institute in Chicago has emphasized training believers to be on mission for God.
 Similar to Appalachian Bible College, this missionary school does not charge tuition, leaving students to pay for only room and board.
 Among Moody’s primary missions-related programs is an Intercultural Studies degree, which includes a semester-long immersive experience through a partner school in another nation.
 In addition, Moody offers a pair of Missional Leadership degrees that emphasize leadership in diverse cultural settings at home and abroad.
 The school also has a unique missionary aviation program with two concentrations.

-6. Columbia International University.
+6. Columbia International University

-This multidenominational and accredited missionary school in Columbia, South Carolina, is regularly listed as one of the most-respected regional universities in the South.
+This multidenominational and accredited missionary school in Columbia, South Carolina, is regularly listed as one of the most respected regional universities in the South.
 While CIU emphasizes the integration of the gospel in every vocation, it offers an Intercultural Studies degree at the bachelor’s, master’s, and Ph.D. levels.
 Students can also earn an undergraduate degree in International Community Development.
 In this program, students “live” in a simulated Third World setting and learn to solve problems through doing.
 Other missions at the master’s level include Disaster Relief Management, Global Migration Studies, Muslim-Christian Relations, and Missiological Studies.

-7. Global Frontier Missions.
+7. Global Frontier Missions

 While not one of the traditional missionary schools, Global Frontier Missions does offer a Missionary Training School twice a year.
 During this five-month program, students gain practical knowledge about missions while also focusing on character development.
 Perhaps the strength of this training program is the hands-on experience students get by working in the community around the organization’s headquarters in Clarkston, Georgia.
 The state of Georgia has officially designated Clarkston as a refugee resettlement city.
 This fits with Global Frontier’s emphasis on ministering to refugees in America while also providing opportunities for Mission Training School participants to interact with dozens of language groups and ethnicities.
 A limited amount of scholarship money is available, and the organization works to accommodate students with families.

-8. University of the Nations.
+8. University of the Nations

 This global missionary training school is affiliated with Youth with a Mission (also known as YWAM).
 While it’s not accredited like some other missionary schools, University of the Nations still offers undergraduate degrees in a range of vocations.
 Within the Biblical Studies degree, students can pursue an emphasis in missions or missions/intercultural studies.
 Nursing and health care degrees are also a possibility.
 University of the Nations emphasizes hands-on ministry experience, and its relationship with YWAM provide a deep supply of resources and cultural opportunities.
 Students also get the experience of raising their own support for international trips.

-9. Institute for Cross Cultural Training.
+9. Institute for Cross-Cultural Training

-The Institute for Cross Cultural Training is an academic center affiliated with Wheaton College.
+The Institute for Cross-Cultural Training is an academic center affiliated with Wheaton College.
 Located in Chicago, the center primarily focuses on equipping believers to communicate with other cultures.
 This includes language learning, as well as training to teach English as a Second Language (ESL).
 ICCT also provides a fully online course to help individuals planning to live overseas learn how to adapt and thrive in their new settings.
 While based on Christian principles and dedicated to fulfilling the Great Commission, it lacks biblical and theological training.
 So, that aspect of missionary education will need to be supplemented elsewhere.

-10. Reach.
+10. OM

 As you think about the variety of missionary schools, it’s good to answer some basic questions.
 For example, what is your budget?
 You don’t want to go so deep into debt with training that you can’t afford to go where God has called you.
-Answering that question could help you choose between a college degree or a shorter training program.
+Answering that question could help you choose between a college degree and a shorter training program.

 You also should think about things like a school or organization’s doctrinal stance and philosophy of missions.
 If an institution’s beliefs don’t align with your convictions, you need to steer clear of that missionary school or program and consider another possibility.